 We design, develop and market semiconductors that are critical components of flat panel displays.
-Our principal products are display drivers for use in desktop monitors, notebook computers, televisions, mobile handsets and consumer electronics products such as digital cameras, mobile gaming devices and car navigation displays.
+Our principal products are display drivers used in desktop monitors, notebook computers, televisions, mobile handsets and consumer electronics products such as digital cameras, mobile gaming devices and car navigation displays.
 We also offer display drivers for panels utilizing OLED technology and LTPS technology.
-We are also expanding our product offering to include television semiconductor solutions such as television chipsets and television tuner modules, as well as LCOS products.
+We have also expanded our product offerings to include TFT-LCD television and monitor chipsets, as well as LCOS products and power management ICs.
 We primarily sell our display drivers to TFT-LCD panel manufacturers and mobile device module manufacturers, and we sell our television semiconductor solutions to television makers.

 We commenced operations through our predecessor, Himax Taiwan, in June 2001.
-We have achieved significant revenue growth since our inception.
-Our revenues were \$300.3 million, \$540.2 million and \$744.5 million in 2004, 2005 and 2006, respectively.
-We do not expect similar growth rates in our revenues in future periods.
-Our net income was \$36.0 million, \$61.6 million and \$75.2 million in 2004, 2005 and 2006, respectively.
 We must, among other things, continue to expand and diversify our customer base, broaden our product portfolio, achieve additional design wins and manage our costs to partially mitigate declining average selling prices in order to maintain our profitability.
-Moreover, we must continue to address the challenges of being a rapidly growing technology company, including hiring and retaining managerial, engineering, operational and financial personnel and implementing and improving our existing administrative, financial and operations systems.
+Moreover, we must continue to address the challenges of being a growing technology company, including hiring and retaining managerial, engineering, operational and financial personnel and implementing and improving our existing administrative, financial and operations systems.